raprakashvi/nrf/README.md

 # nrf

-### SPI_LIS3DH
-- can print X Y Z values in Log at set sampling rate
-- no way to know the current sampling rate
-- add file saving option to this

-### BLE
-- can send simple data to BLE
-- only allows to write one byte of data at a time
-- difficult to merge them together later

 ### BLE_SPI
 - #### UART + BLE + FDS ( in development)
   - can capture 2043 data points and write them to flash and transfer to BLE